docker/docs/windows/README.md

-# windows-installer
+# Docker Toolbox for Windows

-Installation [instructions](https://docs.docker.com/installation/windows/) available on the Docker documentation site.
+Installation [instructions](http://docs.docker.com/windows/started/) available on the Docker documentation site.

 ## What is included: